John White (footballer, born 1986)

-John Alan White (born 26 July 1986) is an English former footballer who played as a defender and is currently assistant manager at Chelmsford City.
+John Alan White (born 26 July 1986) is an English former footballer who played as a defender and was most recently assistant manager at Chelmsford City.
 He previously played in the Football League for Colchester United and Southend United, where he made over 200 league appearances for both sides.

 Career

 Colchester United

 White rose through the youth ranks at hometown club, Colchester United, having joined the U's at the age of eleven.
 He was eventually handed his first team debut by Phil Parkinson in a League Cup tie at home to Cheltenham Town in August 2004, before retaining his place for his Football League debut four days later in a 4–1 win over Doncaster Rovers.

 He went on to make 24 appearances for the U's during the remainder of the 2004–05 season and displayed his versatility by covering a number of positions, proving to be particularly effective in a man-marking role that had been assigned to him by Parkinson.

 White then played an important role the following season as the U's won promotion to the Championship.
 Having established himself as a first-team regular, he made 41 appearances in all competitions as Parkinson's side finished second in League One, as well as enjoying a run to the fifth round of the FA Cup where they were beaten 3–1 by Chelsea at Stamford Bridge, a game in which White played the full 90 minutes.

 In June 2007, White was offered an improved contract to remain at Layer Road, but after making only a handful of appearances in the opening months of the season, he moved to Stevenage in a month-long loan deal.
 The spell revitalised White and, with George Elokobi falling out of favour at the U's after handing in a transfer request, White forced his way back into the side with his fitness improved.
 In August 2008, with the club now back in League One following relegation from the Championship, White signed another new contract to extend his stay at the club.

 Under the reins of new manager Paul Lambert in summer 2009, White was told that he could leave the club.
 White was part of a group of players who were being frozen out under Lambert, and he moved on a one-month loan deal to Essex rivals Southend United for the start of the 2009–10 campaign along with Matt Heath.